 Pocket money and chores

 Paying your children to do chores around the house is a complex issue.
-Linking their family contribution to pocket money might lead to unnecessary bargaining and interfere with the idea of contributing just because they are family members.
+Linking children’s family contribution to pocket money might lead to unnecessary bargaining and interfere with the idea of contributing just because they are family members.

 But no single rule is right for every family.
 If your children work well under these circumstances, go with it.
 You might even consider giving bonuses for extra chores if your child is saving for something special.
 If you do decide to pay pocket money for chores, explain tasks clearly so there is no confusion about what needs to be done and when.

-Parents and teenagers talk about pocket money
+Video Parents and teenagers talk about pocket money

 In this short video, parents and teenagers give their views on pocket money, chores, money management and after-school jobs.
 They talk about family rules and values on spending money and how they negotiate money as a family.